What Is an Arrhythmia?

-Electrocardiogram -- Also called an EKG or ECG, this test records the electrical activity of your heart.
+- EKG.
+An electrocardiogram records the electrical activity of your heart.
 You wear small electrode patches on your chest, arms, and legs for the quick, painless test, which you take in your doctor's office.
-Find out what happens during an EKG.

-Holter monitor -- This is a portable EKG that you'll use for 1 to 2 days.
+- Holter monitor.
+This is a portable EKG that you'll use for 1 to 2 days.
 You'll have electrodes taped to your skin.
-It's painless and you can do everything but shower while wearing the electrodes.
-Learn how a Holter monitor works.
+It's painless, and you can do everything but shower while wearing the electrodes.

-Event monitor -- If your symptoms don't happen often, your doctor may suggest you wear one of these, usually for about a month.
-This is a device that, when you push a button, will record and store your heart's electrical activity for a few minutes.
-Each time you notice symptoms, you should try to get a reading on the monitor.
+- Event monitor.
+If your symptoms don't happen often, your doctor may suggest that you wear one of these, usually for about a month.
+When you push a button, it records and stores your heart's electrical activity for a few minutes.
+Try to get a reading when you notice symptoms.
 Your doctor will interpret the results.

-Stress test -- There are different kinds of stress tests.
-The goal is to check how much stress your heart can manage before having a heart rhythm problem or not getting enough blood flow to the heart.
-For the most common type of stress test, you'll walk on a treadmill or pedal a stationary bike at increasing levels of difficulty while you're getting an EKG and getting your heart rate and blood pressure monitored.
-Learn more about what happens during a stress test.
+- Stress test.
+There are different kinds of stress tests.
+The goal is to check how much stress your heart can manage before having a rhythm problem or not getting enough blood.
+For the most common type of stress test, you'll walk on a treadmill or pedal a stationary bike while you get an EKG and have your heart rate and blood pressure monitored.
+Technicians slowly raise the intensity level of your exercise.

-Cardiac catheterization -- Your doctor will insert a long, thin tube, called a catheter, into a blood vessel in your arm or leg.
-She will guide it to your heart with help from a special X-ray machine.
-Then she'll inject dye through the catheter to help make X-ray videos of your heart's valves, coronary arteries, and chambers.
-Find out more on procedures that use cardiac catheterization.
+- Cardiac catheterization.
+Your doctor will insert a long, thin tube, called a catheter, into a blood vessel in your arm or leg.
+They’ll guide it to your heart with help from a special X-ray machine.
+Then, they’ll inject dye through the catheter to help make X-ray videos of your heart valves, coronary arteries, and chambers.

-Electrophysiology study -- This test records your heart's electrical activities and pathways.
+- Electrophysiology study.
+This test records your heart's electrical activities and pathways.
 It can help find out what's causing heart rhythm problems and find the best treatment for you.
-During the test, your doctor will safely reproduce your abnormal heart rhythm and then may give you different medications to see which controls it best, or to see what procedure or device you need to treat it.
-Learn more about what to expect during an electrophysiology test.
+During the test, your doctor will safely trigger your unusual heart rhythm.
+Then, they may give you medications to see which one controls it best or to see what procedure or device you need to treat it.

-Head-up tilt table test -- Doctors use this test to find out what's causing fainting spells.
-It measures the difference in heart rate and blood pressure when you're standing up or lying down.
+- Head-up tilt table test.
+Doctors use this test to find out what's causing fainting spells.
+It measures the difference in heart rate and blood pressure when you're standing up and lying down.
 You'll get this test in a lab.
-You'll lie on a stretcher, tilted at different angles while you're getting an EKG and specialists are checking your blood pressure and oxygen level.
-This shows if symptoms of passing out are due to the electrical system, the nervous system, or the vascular system.
-Read more on what happens during a tilt table test.
+You'll lie on a stretcher, tilted at different angles while you get an EKG and specialists check your blood pressure and oxygen level.
+This shows if symptoms of passing out are due to your electrical system, nervous system, or vascular system.

 Treatment of Arrhythmias

-If drugs can't control a persistent irregular heart rhythm (such as atrial fibrillation), you might need cardioversion.
-For this, doctors, give you a short-acting anesthesia, then deliver an electrical shock to your chest wall to allow the normal rhythm to restart.
-Watch a video to see how cardioversion works.
+If drugs can't control an uneven heart rhythm (such as atrial fibrillation), you might need cardioversion.
+For this, doctors put you to sleep and then send an electrical shock to your chest wall to trigger your heart’s regular rhythm.

-This device sends small electrical impulses to the heart muscle to keep a safe heart rate.
-The pacemaker has a pulse generator (which houses the battery and a tiny computer) and wires that send impulses from the pulse generator to the heart muscle.
-Find out how a pacemaker is implanted.
+This device sends small electrical impulses to your heart muscle to keep a safe heart rate.
+It includes a pulse generator, which houses the battery and a tiny computer, and wires that send impulses to the heart muscle.

 Doctors mainly use ICDs to treat ventricular tachycardia and ventricular fibrillation, two life-threatening heart rhythms.